elmtree-askmo/cloudcannon-app/content/learn/psychology/what-age-does-gilligans-relational-crisis-typically-onset-and-what-cultural-pressures-contribute-to-it.md

 url: /learn/psychology/questions/what-age-does-gilligans-relational-crisis-typically-onset-and-what-cultural-pressures-contribute-to-it
 score: -1.0
 related_article1:
-    id: 164194
+    id: 164198
-    title: How do teacher expectations and peer pressure contribute to the impact on academic achievement?
+    title: >-
+        What strategies can be used to empower adolescent girls to encourage self-expression and build resilience?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
+    url: /learn/psychology/questions/what-strategies-can-be-used-to-empower-adolescent-girls-to-encourage-selfexpression-and-build-resilience
 related_article2:
-    id: 164190
+    id: 164192
-    title: What are the internalization and external expression coping mechanisms used by adolescent girls experiencing a loss of voice?
+    title: >-
+        In what ways do cultural stereotypes impact women's self-perception and peer relationships?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-internalization-and-external-expression-coping-mechanisms-used-by-adolescent-girls-experiencing-a-loss-of-voice
+    url: /learn/psychology/questions/in-what-ways-do-cultural-stereotypes-impact-womens-selfperception-and-peer-relationships
 related_article3:
-    id: 164194
+    id: 164200
-    title: How do teacher expectations and peer pressure contribute to the impact on academic achievement?
+    title: >-
+        How do similarities and differences in relational crises between genders manifest?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
+    url: /learn/psychology/questions/how-do-similarities-and-differences-in-relational-crises-between-genders-manifest
 related_article4:
+    id: 164195
+    title: >-
+        What factors related to body image and social acceptance affect self-esteem in adolescent girls?
+    subject: Psychology
+    url: /learn/psychology/questions/what-factors-related-to-body-image-and-social-acceptance-affect-selfesteem-in-adolescent-girls
+related_article5:
     id: 164196
+    title: >-
-    title: What psychological challenges, such as anxiety and depression, are associated with relational crises, and what coping strategies are effective?
+        What psychological challenges, such as anxiety and depression, are associated with relational crises, and what coping strategies are effective?
     subject: Psychology
     url: /learn/psychology/questions/what-psychological-challenges-such-as-anxiety-and-depression-are-associated-with-relational-crises-and-what-coping-strategies-are-effective
-related_article5:
-    id: 164198
-    title: What strategies can be used to empower adolescent girls to encourage self-expression and build resilience?
-    subject: Psychology
-    url: /learn/psychology/questions/what-strategies-can-be-used-to-empower-adolescent-girls-to-encourage-selfexpression-and-build-resilience
 ---

 &nbsp;